bphil1041/Pokedex/README.md

 ### Overview

-+The Pokédex was written using HTML, CSS, JavaScript, and Bootstrap.
++ The Pokédex was written using HTML, CSS, JavaScript, and Bootstrap.
-+Each Pokémon is displayed as a card, and can be viewed either by using the Search bar or by clicking on an individual card.
++ Each Pokémon is displayed as a card, and can be viewed either by using the Search bar or by clicking on an individual card.
-+Basic information about each Pokémon is given.
++ Basic information about each Pokémon is given.

 ### Technologies